gcruzgar/odflows/README.md

 |Beds1to3           | 44.9% (+4.1%)  | 83.7% (-0.3%)  |
 |Beds4Plus          | 19.8% (+8.9%)  | 14.7% (+1.8%)  |

 To check: numbers don't match totals.
 Small errors expected in % due to rounding but raw numbers dont add up.
 Large discrepancy in bedroom information for sales.
+There seems to be data missing, e.g. 17% of OD pairs have a value of zero for both Beds1to3 and Beds4plus.

 As expected, reducing the data to households with a forwarding service favours more expensive moves.
 The number of flats in the data also reduces significantly (10%).
 The changes are larger for rentals than sales, but these are relevant in both cases.